Last updated on 12 November 2020

 #7 – Easy Livin’ – Demons and Wizards (1972)

 The short blurb Easy Livin’ really took the audience by storm back in its time.
-And continues to captivate us to this day.
+And it continues to captivate us to this day.
 Already the line “This is a thing I’ve never known before / it’s called easy livin’ “ sounds like a killer and worms itself into your brain.
 On top of that, the fast-paced chugging with the somewhat shrilly intrusive keys really take your breath away.
 For the whole of the 2 minutes and 36 seconds it lasts.
 Fast and furious.
 That’s what you would call it today.

 #6 – Stealin’ – Sweet Freedom (1973)